VidunderGunder/expo-prototype-tutorial/README.md

 An emulator is great, if you want to set that up for [Android](https://docs.expo.io/workflow/android-studio-emulator/) or [iOS](https://docs.expo.io/workflow/android-studio-emulator/) (Mac only 💔), but it's not the same as having a device in your hand.

-If something technically works on mobile and looks good, it will usually work on the web (except native features obviously) and scale up to a bigger screen.
+If something technically works on mobile and looks good, it will usually work on the web (except native features obviously) and scale great up to a bigger screen.
 If you want to save time, it's often a good idea to design your app [mobile first](https://medium.com/@Vincentxia77/what-is-mobile-first-design-why-its-important-how-to-make-it-7d3cf2e29d00).
-It's always harder to do desktop first when you want cross-platform compatibility.

 If you want to clone this repo, this is how to do so:
    1. Copy the GitHub-repo URL (the HTTPS one)